Fighting Words 2024 Supplement in The Irish Times - Call for Submissions from Young People!

 One (1) prose submission per author, poets may submit two (2) poems.

 IMPORTANT: Format - Times New Roman, font size 12, double spaced.
-Please attach to the email as a Word document.
+Please submit pieces through this link.
 Do NOT send PDF or handwritten submissions.

 Táimid ag glacadh le hiarratais as Béarla agus as Gaeilge!